Sick leave: Impact

 Studies show that workers are less likely to take time off for injury or illness when they do not have paid sick leave.
 Workers without paid sick leave are also less likely to obtain preventive medical care, such as cancer screenings and flu shots.
 Workers with paid sick leave are less likely to experience workplace injuries.
 Paid sick leave can reduce the overall frequency of time off work, as workers are less likely to spread disease to co-workers and the surrounding community.
-Parents who have access to paid sick leave are more likely to take time away from work to care for their sick kids.
+Parents who have access to paid sick leave are more likely to take time away from work to care for their sick children.
 Working parents without paid sick days may feel compelled to send their sick children to school, where the children spread infections to other students and school staff, and additionally experience negative short- and long-term health outcomes themselves.

-Workers without access to paid sick leave will go to work while sick, which spreads the infections to other workers.
+Workers without paid sick leave will go to work while sick, spreading the infections to other workers.
 Nearly seven in ten U.S. workers (68 percent) report they have gone to work with the stomach flu or other contagious disease.
 Nearly half reported that they went to work sick because they could not afford to lose the pay.
 Thirty percent of workers report they contracted the flu from a colleague.
 According to a 2020 study, requiring paid sick leave in Washington state led to a reduction in the number of workers who reported working while sick.

 In 2010, a non-random survey of some New York City employers by the Partnership for New York City estimated that introducing a new paid sick leave mandate, in which employees of small businesses would get a minimum of five days paid sick leave per year and employees of large businesses would get a minimum of nine days paid sick leave per year, would increase total payroll expenses in the city by 0.3%, with the burden largely falling on the fraction of businesses that did not already pay for any sick leave, or that offered sick leave only to long-time employees.
 The total cost of providing paid sick leave in that high-cost market was estimated to be around 40 or 50 cents per hour worked.

 Presenteeism costs the U.S. economy $180 billion annually in lost productivity.
 For employers, this costs an average of $255 per employee per year and exceeds the cost of absenteeism and medical and disability benefits.
 For workers in the foodservice industry, one analysis found that foodborne illness outbreak for a chain restaurant – including negative public opinion, which affects other operations in a metropolitan area – can be up to $7 million.